gabe-camp/commitizen/docs/index.md

 Commitizen is a tool designed for teams.

-Its main purpose is to define a standard way of commiting rules and communicating it (using the cli provided by commitizen).
+Its main purpose is to define a standard way of committing rules and communicating it (using the cli provided by commitizen).

 The reasoning behind it is that is easier to read, and enforces writing descriptive commits.

-Besides that, having a convetion on your commits, makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.
+Besides that, having a convention on your commits, makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.